sebadob/rauthy/dev_notes.md

 ## Documentation TODO

--> events view wide -> button height 30px -> error with overflow
+- `HealthResponse` response has been changed with Hiqlite -> breaking change

 ## Stage 1 - essentials

 [x] finished

 ## Stage 2 - features - do before v1.0.0

+-> events view wide -> button height 30px -> error with overflow

 - input validation in account view broken for first / last name -> backend requests 2 chars +
 - find a nice way to simply always expose the swagger UI for rauthy admins only without config